drevops/vortex/README.md

    - `make build`

 ## What is included
-- Drupal 8 composer-based configuration
+- Drupal 8 Composer-based configuration:
   - contrib modules management
   - libraries management
   - support for patches
+  - development and testing tools
 - Custom core module scaffolding
 - Custom theme scaffolding: Gruntfile, SASS/SCSS, globbing and Livereload.
 - `make` scripts to build and rebuild the project (consistent commands used in all environments).